YunRuiHuang/ICSI499Project/projectupto0405/halfProcess/README.md

-created the profile component
-update the user components
-changed some sidebar code
+created the profile component, update the user components, changed some sidebar code,